JoseDeFreitas/awesome-youtubers/readme.md

 	</div>
 </div>

-> Watch videos and playlists about content creators that teach you about technology.
+> Watch videos and playlists from youtubers that teach you about technology.

 <sub>Please, take a look at <a href="https://github.com/JoseDeFreitas/awesome-youtubers/blob/master/badges.md">badges.md</a> to know what the badges mean.
 The order of the youtubers doesn't mean the quality: all of the youtubers below are awesome.
 Every youtuber is in a specific section/subsection, though it may involve other topics that are not the ones according to the section (but the section the youtuber is in is its main content).
 Note that this <strong>is not</strong> a promotional list of any kind.
 </sub>